 Other City departments and outside agencies are invited for coordination and partnering opportunities.
 They include Seattle Public Utilities, Seattle City Light, the Seattle Department of Neighborhoods, and King County Metro Transit.

-SDOT determines projects from a variety of sources (listed in alphabetical order):
+SDOT determines projects from a variety of sources:

 SDOT selects projects to submit to granting agencies that: